We're Here to Help

 Newland Chase offers full support with all aspects of corporate immigration to Ireland.
 Please find an overview of the typical corporate immigration processes below.
 Every situation is unique, so please do get in touch, either through your usual Newland Chase contact or using the details on the right hand side of the page.
 Our immigration experts will be glad to discuss your needs in greater detail.

-Local contract and payroll are required, and the employee must be paid at least EUR 60,000 gross per annum.
-Where the job position is listed on the Critical Skills Occupations List as a strategically important occupation, the salary can be in the range of EUR 32,000 to EUR 63,999 but, in that instance, the employee must have a relevant tertiary-level degree.
+Local contract and payroll are required, and the employee must be paid at least EUR 60,000 gross per annum for any job position.
+Where the job position is listed on the Critical Skills Occupations List as a strategically important occupation, the base salary can be in the range of EUR 32,000 to EUR 63,999 but, in that instance, the employee must have a relevant tertiary-level degree.

-Due to the Labour Market Test requirement, and where Critical Skills Employment Permits don't need to be renewed, most companies and employees opt for the Critical Skills route, if possible.
+Due to the Labour Market Test requirement, and where Critical Skills Employment Permits don't need to be renewed, most companies and employees prefer to opt for the Critical Skills route, if possible.

 The Intra-Company Transfer Permit is for employees transferring between commonly owned entities and remaining on home payroll and contract.